jjrom/docker-shibboleth-renater-sp/README.md

 ## See also

 To use the image see example at https://github.com/BibCnrs/BibRP/
+This image is inspired by : https://github.com/mconf/apache-shib-docker/ and https://gitlab.oit.duke.edu/devil-ops/duke-shibboleth-container